bwong02/MICB475_24W1_Team_11/README.md

 - BEFORE MAKING A RESEARCH QUESTION, MAKE A CORRELATION PLOT OR CREATE A NEW METADATA CATEGORY (go with group and H. pylori positive/negative like HC+, HC-, CG+, CG-, etc.)

 Next Steps
-1. Create a column with the Group + H. pylori status
+1. Create a column with the Group + H. pylori status - Nicholas
-2. Make heat map comparing the different categories (UJEMI+ anemia group did a heat map)
+2. Make heat map comparing the different categories (UJEMI+ anemia group did a heat map) - Miles
 3. Outline proposal before next meeting (aims and research question)
 4. Eventually check with Hans if trimming or denoising is appropriate